• Skip to primary navigation

 Instructions

-• To make Chicken Korma, begin by marinating the chicken with ginger garlic paste, Kashmiri chili powder, coriander powder, turmeric powder, garam masala, salt, and thick Greek yogurt
+• Begin your Chicken Korma by marinating the chicken.
+In a bowl, mix ginger garlic paste, Kashmiri chili powder, coriander powder, turmeric, garam masala, salt, and thick Greek yogurt or curd with the chicken until it’s well-coated.

 A bowl of chicken marinated with spices and yogurt.